Plagiarism is a form of cheating that the University treats seriously. Find out about plagiarism and how you can avoid it in your work.

 There are several places at the University where you can get help with your writing.

-- For advice on improving your academic writing, visit the Language Learning Centre.
+- For advice on improving your academic writing, visit Student Learning.

 - See a step-by-step guideline for writing an essay in Student Learning resources.